Scaling Achievable Rates in SIM-aided MIMO Systems with Metasurface Layers: A Hybrid Optimization Framework: Conclusion and Future work

 In this paper, we have investigated the AR of SIM-aided HMIMO systems by jointly optimizing SIM phase shifts and power allocation.
-Specifically, we have introduced two problem formulations, aiming to maximize the AR.
+Specifically, we have introduced two problem formulations to maximize the AR.
 Numerical experiments have shown that the proposed algorithms significantly outperform existing benchmarks.
-Most importantly, unlike prior studies, we have demonstrated that increasing the number of metasurface layers while maintaining a fixed SIM thickness results in notable AR improvements , provided the propagation between metasurfaces adheres to Rayleigh-Sommerfield diffraction theory.
+Most importantly, unlike prior studies, we have demonstrated that increasing the number of metasurface layers while maintaining a fixed SIM thickness results in notable AR improvements, provided the propagation between metasurfaces adheres to Rayleigh-Sommerfield diffraction theory.
+While our proposed methods yield significant performance gains, they do not guarantee a globally optimal solution.
+For future work, it would be interesting to perform an analytical analysis of the proposed hybrid optimization approach and evaluate its performance under different inter-layer channel models.

 [Proof of \thmref{grad:theta}]{}